 Early Season Ice and Ski Touring

-After a month out with injury I managed an epic March and April.
-Touring and climbing around the Mont Blanc Massif and the Ecrins.
+After a month out with injury I managed to enjoy an excellent March and April mainly ski touring and climbing around the Mont Blanc Massif and the Ecrins.
 Adventures in the Ecrins were hard fought and scary.
 Possibly the most scared I have been on skis.
 A true steep ski mountaineers paradise.
 I struggled to engage with the terrain and the decision making.
 I learned more about skiing I have ever done before.

 The ski touring season subsides.
 The Arrochar Alps provided.